 The published epidemiological data demonstrating an inverse relationship between coffee (and potentially other caffeinated beverage) consumption and liver fibrosis and its downstream complications are weighty and rapidly accumulating.
-Several excellent recent reviews examine this evidence in great detail, 1-3 and the overwhelming conclusion is that this inverse relationship is real-coffee drinking reduces liver fibrosis.
-Among the strongest studies to support this observation are the findings that, after adjustment for confounders, individuals in the highest quintile of caffeine consumption had less than one third the risk of alanine aminotransferae (ALT) elevation of those in the lowest quintile (odds ratio [OR]: 0.31; 95% confidence interval [CI]: 0.16-0.61)4 and, perhaps more important, advanced liver fibrosis from chronic liver diseases (CLDs) of various etiologies is associated with reduced coffee and total caffeine consumption,5 with one study showing that the odds of having cirrhosis decreased with increasing daily consumption of coffee in a step-wise manner from an OR of 0.47 (95% CI: 0.20-1.10) for patients consuming one cup of coffee per day to an OR of 0.16 (95% CI: 0.05-0.50) for patients consuming four cups per day, compared to lifetime abstainers as the reference (OR, 1.0).
-Demonstrating the clinical significance of coffee consumption, Freedman et al. found that among patients with advanced fibrosis, those who consumed no coffee had a risk of hepatic decompensation or hepatocellular carcinoma (HCC) of 11.1 per 100 patient-years, compared to just 6.3 per 100 patient-years in those consuming at least three cups of coffee per day, with no beneficial effect noted with tea or other sources of caffeine.7 Coffee consumption has also been shown to be associated with a lower risk of fatty liver disease (FLD),8 metabolic syndrome,9 and, ultimately, HCC.10 As a clinician or scientist interested in the pathogenesis of liver fibrosis, one may very well ask whether these findings are of great value.
+Several excellent recent reviews examine this evidence in great detail (1-3), and the overwhelming conclusion is that this inverse relationship is real - coffee drinking reduces liver fibrosis.
+Among the strongest studies to support this observation are the findings that, after adjustment for confounders, individuals in the highest quintile of caffeine consumption had less than one third the risk of ALT elevation of those in the lowest quintile (odds ratio (OR) 0.31, 95% CI 0.16-0.61) (4) and, perhaps more importantly, advanced liver fibrosis from chronic liver diseases of various etiologies is associated with reduced coffee and total caffeine consumption (5) with one study showing that the odds of having cirrhosis decreased with increasing daily consumption of coffee in a step-wise manner from an OR of 0.47 (95% CI 0.20-1.10) for patients consuming 1 cup of coffee per day to an OR of 0.16 (95% CI 0.05-0.50) for patients consuming 4 cups per day, compared to lifetime abstainers as the reference (OR 1.0) (6).
+Demonstrating the clinical significance of coffee consumption, Freedman and colleagues found that among patients with advanced fibrosis, those who consumed no coffee had a risk of hepatic decompensation or hepatocellular carcinoma (HCC) of 11.1 per 100 patient-years compared to just 6.3 per 100 patient-years in those consuming $\geq 3$ cups of coffee per day, with no beneficial effect seen with tea or other sources of caffeine (7).
+Coffee consumption has also been shown to be associated with a lower risk of fatty liver disease (8), metabolic syndrome (9), and ultimately hepatocellular carcinoma (10).
+As a clinician or scientist interested in the pathogenesis of liver fibrosis, one may very well ask whether these findings are of great value.

-Biological plausibility is the concept that an observed epidemiological association is "consistent with existing biological and medical knowledge".11 This concept has long been considered a cornerstone in attempts to move epidemiological associations, even those that have been replicated on multiple occasions, to a high likelihood of causality (e.g., the now overwhelmingly accepted concept that tobacco smoking causes lung disease).
-12 Here, we provide one of potentially several mechanisms by which coffee/caffeine consumption blocks liver fibrosis-that caffeine inhibits adenosinergic signaling in liver myofibroblasts-with strong hopes of providing biological plausibility for epidemiological associations. observed acknowledge fully that other potential mechanisms, such as antioxidant and -inflammatory properties of coffee constituents, are of possible importance; however, these concepts are not sufficiently developed at the level of observed science.
+Biological plausibility is the concept that an observed epidemiological association is "consistent with existing biological and medical knowledge" (11).
+This concept has long been considered a cornerstone in attempts to move epidemiological associations, even those that have been replicated on multiple occasions, to a high likelihood of causality (e.g., the now overwhelmingly accepted concept that tobacco smoking causes lung disease (12).
+Here we provide one of potentially several mechanisms by which coffee/caffeine consumption blocks liver fibrosis - that caffeine inhibits adenosinergic signaling in liver myofibroblasts - with strong hopes of providing biological plausibility for the observed epidemiological associations.
+We acknowledge fully that other potential mechanisms, such as antioxidant and anti-inflammatory properties of coffee constituents, are of possible importance; however, these concepts are not sufficiently developed at the level of observed science.

-The beneficial effects of coffee and caffeine extract against liver fibrosis have been demonstrated by several studies using standard rodent models of experimental liver fibrosis induced by intoxication with dimethylnitrosamine (DMN), CCl4, or thioacetamide (TAA).
-13-18 In almost every study, ingestion of coffee blocked toxin-induced liver fibrosis and cirrhosis.
+The beneficial effects of coffee and caffeine extract against liver fibrosis have been demonstrated by several studies using standard rodent models of experimental liver fibrosis induced by intoxication with dimethylnitrosamine (DMN), carbon tetrachloride (CCl4), or thioacetamide (TAA) (13-18).
+In almost every study, ingestion of coffee blocked toxin-induced liver fibrosis/cirrhosis.
 Of note, conventional filtered coffee is the form generally used in most of the published studies supporting its protective role.
-In contrast to the above-cited studies, one report showed that "Turkish style" unfiltered coffee consumption not only lacks any protective effect against CCl4-induced liver fibrosis, but rather aggravates CCl4-induced hepatotoxicity with significant aspartate aminotransferase and ALT elevation.
-19 Of
+In contrast to the above studies, one report showed that "Turkish style" unfiltered coffee consumption not only lacks any protective effect against CCl4-induced liver fibrosis, but rather aggravates CCl4-induced hepatotoxicity with significant AST and ALT elevation